icgc-argo/e2e-test/README.md

   - prefer over xpath or difficult selectors for clean and concise tests
   - use IDs over variable selectors eg. nth-child(2) makes for a brittle test

+## Production run

+This test package has been containerized with Docker and published on Dockerhub here: https://cloud.docker.com/u/icgcargo/repository/docker/icgcargo/e2e-test

 ## TODO:

 [ ] - local dev, throw errors if drivers aren't installed